End Violence Center - Home of the Green Dot & Victim Services

 Now imagine adding a Green Dot to the middle of all those red dots on our map.
 A Green Dot is any behavior, choice or action that promotes safety and communicates utter intolerance for violence.
 A Green Dot is pulling our friend out of a high risk situation or having a conversation with a classmate about how important this issue is.
 A Green Dot is wearing an End V t-shirt, attending Take Back the Night or choosing to Walk a Mile in Her Shoes.
 It’s checking in with a friend you are worried about, giving a speech on prevention and violence in class, writing a letter to the Cal Times to support victims.
 A Green Dot is simply your individual choice at any given moment to make our campus safer.
 Learn more through:

-- Providing trainings for staff, faculty, health center personnel, law enforcement, and campus organizations
+- Trainings for staff, faculty, and campus organizations

-- Presentations, tailored to meet the needs of specific audiences
+- Presentations and guest lectures, tailored to meet the needs of specific audiences

 California University of Pennsylvania

 California, PA 15419